The Cressing Temple Barns (8 miles)

 Knebworth House Gardens and Park

-Spend the day exploring extensive Gardens, Maze, Dinosaur Trail, a House full of treasures, Adventure Playground, (includes thrill slides, bouncy castle, Tarzan trails and more) Miniature Railway, Gift shop.
+A great day out for all ages!
+Enjoy the lovely Gardens, and explore the Maze, Dinosaur Trail, a House full of treasures, Adventure Playground, Gift shop and country park.
 Bring a picnic or visit our tea room.
 Special events throughout the year.
-All set in a 250 acre country park.

 Thanks for all the great things to do and Historical and Educational Attractions near Maldon with kids you keep sending in.